adimian/kirby/docs/concepts.md

 ## Scripts

 Kirby's task is to handle the execution of scripts that process data.
-The data which come from externals sources of Kirby can moved beetwen processes via Kafka topics.
+The data which come from externals sources of Kirby can move between processes via Kafka topics.

-Currently as external sources, Kirby propose support for `Web Services` and `Topics`.
+Currently as external sources, Kirby proposes support for `Web Services`,  `Topics` and `Files`.

-The Kafka topics use by the Kirby object `Topics` are stored alongside the needed topics for Kirby.
+The Kafka topics used by the Kirby object `Topic` are stored alongside the needed topics for Kirby.

 There is two types of script that can be run with Kirby :
 - `Scheduled`: Run at a frequency or a date given in the database (cron schedule expressions).